 A food product that is packaged and sold individually that contains less than 200 percent of the reference has to be labeled as a single serving size on the Nutrition Facts label.
 This has a direct impact on food manufacturers as this could result in having a higher serving size than a product was originally intended.
 This also could result in some nutrient content claims (e.g. low-fat) no longer applying to the product.

 Food products that contain 200 percent to 300 percent (between two and three servings) of the RACC are now required to have a dual-column Nutrition Facts label.
 The first column will be one serving size and the second column will be based on the entire container.
 Here is an example of a dual-column label that is provided by the FDA:

 The final rule regarding updated RACCs, single-serving containers, and dual-column labeling went into effect July 26, 2016.
-Food manufactures that have $10 million or more in annual food sales were required to be in compliance by July 26, 2018 and manufacturers with under $10 million in annual food sales had a compliance date of July 26, 2019.
+Food manufacturers that have $10 million or more in annual food sales were required to be in compliance by July 26, 2018, and manufacturers with under $10 million in annual food sales had a compliance date of July 26, 2019.
 Navigating these changes on your own would be difficult.
 LabelCalc’s Nutrition Facts labels are FDA-compliant and will take care of all these new requirements for you.

-LabelCalc is an industry-leading recipe analysis tool used by food manufactures, global retail stores and food entrepreneurs.
+LabelCalc is an industry-leading recipe analysis tool used by food manufactures, global retail stores, and food entrepreneurs.
 To get started, see our pricing today.